 COVID-19 Emergency Rules

 On Saturday, Feb.
-29, 2020, Governor Jay Inslee proclaimed a State of Emergency in Washington regarding COVID-19 (coronavirus).
+29, 2020, Gov. Jay Inslee proclaimed a State of Emergency in Washington regarding COVID-19 (coronavirus).
 The proclamation directs agencies and departments to support the state Department of Health and local officials in alleviating the impacts to people, property, and infrastructure across the state.

 March 9, 2020